origamidance/ofLiveApp/README.md

 ofLiveApp is Linux-only for now.
 Tested under Ubuntu 14.04.

-Write your code in `ofLiveApp.cpp` file.
+Write your code in `ofApp.cpp` file.
 Once the code is compiled you can just save the source file and see your changes in your application after ~5 seconds.

-If you need an object which should not be resetted on each code update, add it to [`ofLiveApp` class](https://github.com/ofnode/ofLiveApp/blob/74d1200/src/ofLiveApp.h#L33) and uncomment [`SERIALIZE` macro](https://github.com/ofnode/ofLiveApp/blob/74d1200/src/ofLiveApp.h#L37), passing your object to it.
+If you need an object which should not be resetted on each code update, add it to [`SERIALIZE` macro](https://github.com/ofnode/ofLiveApp/blob/18974f5/src/ofApp.h#L24).
 You can make as many serializable objects as you want.

-You can also compile application without RCC++ by passing `-DOF_ENABLE_LIVECODE=OFF` to `cmake` command on project generation step.
+You can also compile application without RCC++ by passing `-DOF_ENABLE_LIVECODING=OFF` to `cmake` command on project generation step.

 Giant thanks to [@kritzikratzi](https://github.com/kritzikratzi) for making his code and notes about integrating RCC++ and openFrameworks available to anyone!
 Check them here: